Bekacru/better-call/README.md

 # Better Call

-Better call is a tiny web framework for creating endpoints that can be invoked as a normal function or mounted to a router to be served by any web standard compatible server (like Bun, node, nextjs, sveltekit...) and also includes a typed RPC client for typesafe client-side invocation of these endpoints.
+Better call is a tiny web framework for creating endpoints that can be invoked as a normal function or mounted to a router to be served by any web standard compatible server (like Bun, node, nextjs, sveltekit...) and also includes a typed RPC client for type-safe client-side invocation of these endpoints.

 Built for typescript and it comes with a very high performance router based on [rou3](https://github.com/unjs/rou3).